 Why?
 Capital gains taxes are eliminated when you contribute long-term appreciated assets directly to a charity, like Fidelity Charitable, instead of selling the assets yourself and donating the after-tax proceeds.
 When you assume 20% for federal long-term capital gains taxes, plus a 3.8% Medicare surtax, this leads to a potential increase of 23.8% of both your tax deduction and your charitable contribution.

 This is a hypothetical example for illustrative purposes only.
 This chart assumes the donor is in the 39.6% federal income bracket with an adjusted gross income (AGI) of $500,000.
 State and local taxes, the federal alternative minimum tax and limitations to itemized deductions applicable to taxpayers in higher-income brackets are not taken into account.
 Please consult your tax advisor regarding your specific legal and tax situation.
-Information herein is not legal or tax advice. *Assumes all realized gains are subject to the maximum federal long-term capital gain tax rate of 20% and the Medicare surtax of 3.8%.
+Information herein is not legal or tax advice. *Assumes all realized gains are subject to the maximum federal long-term capital gains tax rate of 20% and the Medicare surtax of 3.8%.
 Does not take into account state or local taxes, if any.

 See the impact of contributing securities with long-term appreciation, with the Fidelity Charitable securities donation calculator.Use the securities donation tool